How to Write a Diversity Statement

 Information for your diversity statement will generally fall into one of three categories: teaching, research, or service.
 It may also be helpful to think about diversity in terms of your past, present, and future actions.
 Below is a list of questions to help you get started.

 How do you contribute to diversity in your classroom?
 Is your syllabus and/or pedagogical approach inclusive?
 Does your range of classroom activities cater to diverse learners?
+Do you facilitate discussion in a way that is sensitive to power dynamics at play in the classroom?
 Does your course material itself emphasize diversity and/or include diverse voices?

 Have you taken on leadership roles in campus diversity initiatives?
 Have you mentored students from underrepresented backgrounds?
 What new programs would you create to encourage diversity?
 How would you contribute to existing models at the institution?